UK government to probe leak of Hancock footage | Politics

 - United Kingdom

-After first facing down calls for Hancock to be sacked or resign as health minister after pictures were published of him embracing a woman he had appointed to a taxpayer-funded role, Johnson accepted his decision to step down on Saturday.
-Johnson's government has overseen one of the highest official death tolls from the pandemic and has been criticized for its early handling - led by Hancock - of the coronavirus pandemic which was characterized by missteps.
+After first rejecting calls for Hancock to be sacked or resign as health minister after pictures were published of him embracing a woman he had appointed to a taxpayer-funded role, Johnson accepted his decision to step down on Saturday.
+The departure puts pressure on Johnson's government, which has overseen one of the highest official death tolls from the COVID-19 pandemic and was criticised for its early handling - led by Hancock - of the crisis.

-A report by the BBC on Sunday that sensitive documents from the Ministry of Defence were found by a member of the public at a bus stop did little to dispel a feeling of chaos in government.
-Asked whether the health ministry was investigating how the pictures of Hancock had been taken in his government office and leaked, Northern Ireland minister Brandon Lewis told Sky News: "It is a matter I know the department of health will be looking into to understand exactly how that recording ... got out of the system."
+A report by the BBC that sensitive documents from the defence ministry were found by a member of the public at a bus stop did little to dispel a feeling of chaos at the heart of government.
+The ministry said it was investigating the incident.
+Asked whether the health ministry was investigating how the images of Hancock had been taken in his government office and then leaked, Northern Ireland minister Brandon Lewis told Sky News: "It is a matter I know the department of health will be looking into to understand exactly how that recording ... got out of the system."

+He later told Times Radio there were two issues for the government to look into - whether the camera in Hancock's office was there "appropriately" and, if it was there for security reasons, "how that video got out to the public domain".
+"SLEAZE"

-Since the pictures were published on Friday, an increasing number of his fellow Conservative lawmakers had privately called for Hancock to go, saying his position was untenable after he admitted to breaking coronavirus restrictions.
-Johnson, who has faced down criticism of various scandals including the funding of the refurbishment of his apartment in Downing Street, stood by his health minister initially.
-He accepted Hancock's resignation on Saturday but suggested he might return to a higher public role.
+After the images were published on Friday, many of his fellow Conservative lawmakers had privately called for Hancock to go, saying his position was untenable after he admitted to breaking coronavirus restrictions in place at the time.
+Johnson, who has faced down criticism of various scandals including the funding of refurbishment of his apartment in Downing Street, first stood by his health minister.
+He then accepted Hancock's resignation on Saturday but suggested he might return to a higher public role.

-He then swiftly appointed former finance minister Sajid Javid to the role.
-"What Matt did was wrong, he acknowledged that, it's why he apologised immediately for his behavior and acknowledged what he did was wrong," Lewis said.

-"It's ultimately why he's taken the decision that his position was untenable and distracting from the wider work we all have to do ... to move out of the pandemic."
+Britain's main opposition Labour Party has raised a number of questions about the Hancock scandal, including whether the former health minister had broken government rules.
+"They say a fish rots from the head down," Labour's deputy leader Angela Rayner said in a statement on Sunday in which she called for an investigation.

+"The stink of sleaze hanging around this government comes from the very top and the prime minister's own total disregard for rules and ethics sets the standards for his ministers."
+The Sunday Times, citing documents, reported that Hancock faced an investigation into allegations he had used his personal email to conduct government business, breaching guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)